adishalilovic-abh/atlantbh-devops-internship/08-docker/README.md

 Docker automatically assign a subnet (`172.18.0.0/16`) and gateway (`172.18.0.1`) to the network if not specified.

-Use `--network petclinic_network` with `run` command when creating a container or connect a running container to a network with `docker network connect multi-host-network container1`.
-For example: `docker network connect petclinic_network petclinic-rest`
+Use `--network petclinic-network` with `run` command when creating a container or connect a running container to a network with `docker network connect multi-host-network container1`.
+For example: `docker network connect petclinic-network petclinic-rest`

 ## Add volume to PostgreSQL docker container <a name="volume"></a>